 Although this is not based on empirical data, I believe the following diagrams explain abuse biblically.
 I would love to hear your thoughts, additions, substitutions, suggestions.
 Let’s make it better!

 When God created Adam and Eve in His image, He gave them rule, or dominion, over creation.
 They were given the command to and subdue it.
 Together.
 Men and women have been created to make decisions, to express themselves, to live according to a moral compass, and worship God.

-In an abusive relationship–involving adults or children, men or women–one individual exerts dominion and control (subjugation) over another.
+In an abusive relationship–involving adults or children, men or women–one individual dominates and seeks to control another.
 This is ungodly.
 Unbiblical.
 Wrong.
 Sinful.
 Not only does this type of thinking and behavior disregard God’s created order, it effectively breaks all 10 commandments and stands in opposition to the Person and character of Jesus Christ.

 With or without physical or sexual abuse, an abusive relationship does not please God.
 It should not please His people.
 It needs to be addressed.
 To the Church, Jesus’ Body, this is more heinous than anything on the Duluth Model’s Power and Control Wheel because it attacks the very image of God and everything He stands for.
 There is nothing redemptive, freeing, or grace-filled about this type of control whether it happens in a marriage, dating relationship, church, organization, or home.
 One might imagine it as a clamp that is put in place with little resistance until it’s too late.
 Then, little by little, pressure is applied to mold compliance and silence resistance.

 Unfortunately, there are those who would sacrifice an individual for the appearance of a marriage, family, church, or organization.
 This is not God’s design or purpose.
 A marriage of this kind is nothing more than a distortion of Christ and His Church.
 Promoting and protecting such a “marriage” is nothing more than covering evil and wickedness.